gvwilson/sys-tutorial/pages/index.md

    alt="HTTP request/response lifecycle"
 %]

--   Open a connection to the server (we need to investigate that)
+-   Open a connection to the server
--   Send an [%g http_request "HTTP request" %] for the file we want (yup, going to investigate that as well)
+-   Send an [%g http_request "HTTP request" %] for the file we want
--   Server creates a [%g http_response "response" %] that includes the contents of the file (ditto)
+-   Server creates a [%g http_response "response" %] that includes the contents of the file
 -   Sends it back
--   `requests` parses the response and creates a Python object for us (also deserves a closer look)
+-   `requests` parses the response and creates a Python object for us

 <!-- ---------------------------------------------------------------- -->
 [% section_break class="topic" title="Headers" %]